Author: Dr. Jean-Paul Rodrigue

 Hybrid models are an attempt to include the concentric, sector, and nuclei behavior of different processes in explaining urban land use.
 They try to integrate the strengths of each approach since none of these appear to provide a completely satisfactory explanation.
-Thus, hybrid models, such as that developed by Isard (1956), consider the concentric effect of central locations (CBDs and sub-centers) and the radial effect of transport corridor, all overlaid to form a land use pattern.
+Thus, hybrid models, such as that developed by Isard (1956), consider the concentric effect of central locations (CBDs and sub-centers) and the radial effect of transport corridors, all overlaid to form a land use pattern.
 Hybrid representations are also suitable to explain the evolution of the urban spatial structure as they combine different spatial and temporal impacts of transportation on urban land use, such as concentric and radial impacts.

 e.
 Land use market

 Land rent theory was also developed to explain land use as an outcome of a market where different urban activities are competing to secure a footprint at a location.
 The theory is strongly based on the market principle of spatial competition where actors are bidding to secure and maintain their presence at a specific location.
 The more desirable a location is, the higher its rent value and the intensity of activities.
 Transportation, through accessibility and distance-decay, is a strong explanatory factor on the land rent and its impacts on land use.
 Conventional representations of land rent leaning on the concentric paradigm are being challenged by structural modifications of contemporary cities that were identified by hybrid models.